Reopening Businesses Portal

 IMPORTANT CHICAGO REOPENING NOTICE

 As part of our Phase IV: Gradually Resume guidelines, the reinstatement of certain restrictions will go into effect Friday, July 24 at 12:01 a.m.
+These restrictions are the most up to date and take precedence over the industry-specific guidelines if there are points of contradiction.

 - Bars, taverns, breweries and other establishments that serve alcohol for on-site consumption without a retail food license will no longer be able to serve customers indoors